Loading page...

 To help preserve ecosystems is equally important.
 One good example is our partnership with Galapagos Magic Lodge on the Galapagos Forest Initiative.
 Magic’s conservation contributions have been widely recognized, and in season, the reserve is home to more than 100 Galapagos tortoises that are free to roam, unhampered, unthreatened – a delight for the many visitors to the camp and its reserve.
 This Initiative is an effort to protect the Galapagos Islands’ unique and endemic species, including helping to restore the habitat and improve the welfare of the iconic and endangered tortoises.

-2. What is your top suggestion for “travelling differently” in Ecuador and/or Peru?
+2. So what is your top suggestion for “travelling differently” in Ecuador and/or Peru?

 There are lots of tour operators that can show travelers the highlights of Ecuador and Peru.
 Tropic helps people get under the skin of the country.
 We have relationships with locals who joyfully welcome people into their homes, their daily lives and their cultures.
 You can stay at a hacienda and have a wonderful time.
 Or you can trek through the beautiful mountains, stop at a family’s home to cook and share a meal with them and then go to your mountain lodge.
 It gives a whole new perspective on the way of life in the Andes.

-3. What does sustainable travel look like to Tropic?
+3. Thirdly, what does sustainable travel look like to Tropic?

 It means taking a hard look at every single thing we do – from the partners we choose to work with in our various destinations to the sources of power in our offices – and finding a way to do it the best way we know how.